Indian Habit of Being Healthy- A USD 100 Billion Opportunity

 Also, It is at this juncture that we are witnessing a sudden rise in the number of health tech start-ups and the attention that they are garnering from the investor community.
 At Redseer we are suitably positioned to examine the dynamics of the industry with our industry practice, depth in internet space and our strength as an advisory firm in the investment fund space.

-Preventive healthcare industry in India is at the brink of expansion as healthcare services become expensive by each passing day.
+Preventive healthcare industry in India is at the brink of expansion as the services in the healthcare market becomes expensive by each passing day.
 This report deep dives into multiple sectors that affect the lifestyle of consumers today and studies them through the lens of ailment-preventive impact that they have on consumer's living.
 The sectors that have been covered include healthy foods and nutraceuticals, fitness and recreational sports, health monitoring and diagnostics, wellness therapies and tourism, health insurance and specific elements of primary care such as mental healthcare, telemedicine and physiotherapy.
 Healthcare sectors that come into play when consumers seek prescription or cure do not form part of preventive healthcare, e.g. most of primary care, medical monitoring devices and medical tourism.

 Each of the sectors have been evaluated for growth potential, maturity of technologies and players and rising willingness of consumers to spend going forward.
 With this in mind, from the larger population – a class of consumers have been identified that will form the early adopters of any new service or technology in prevention of onset of lifestyle related diseases.
 These consumers have been labelled as 'Health Conscious Individuals' (HCI's).
 Habits and practices of HCI's have been analysed and their adoption rate has been estimated in context of key sectors.